PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Experiments

 \subsection{Compared with State-of-the-Art}

-We compare the quality of multi-layer images generated by our model with LayerDiffuse~\cite{zhang2024transparent} and the latest work ART~\cite{pu2025art}, as they are the state-of-the-art layered image synthesis methods, and the only methods that release the source code.
+We compare our model with LayerDiffuse~\cite{zhang2024transparent} and the latest work ART~\cite{pu2025art}, as they are the state-of-the-art layered image synthesis methods, and the only methods that release the source code.
 For evaluation, we construct 5,000 sets of multi-layer prompts, each composed of three foreground prompts, one background prompt and a global prompt describing their spatial and semantic interactions.
 We use vision-language model~\cite{Qwen2.5-VL} to generate the prompts to establish diverse evaluation scenarios.\\ We conduct quantitative evaluation using multiple metrics.
 For image quality assessment, we measure feature distribution discrepancies between synthesized layers and reference datasets via FID~\cite{heusel2017gans} (Fréchet Inception Distance).
 Specifically, the RGBA layer is evaluated against the MAGICK dataset~\cite{Burgert_2024_CVPR}, while the composite images are compared with the COCO dataset~\cite{lin2014microsoft}.
-To assess text-image alignment for each layer, we employ the CLIP Score metric~\cite{hessel2021clipscore}, which quantifies the cosine similarity between image features and text prompts.
-To evaluate the harmony of the global layout and the plausibility of the layer interactions, we utilize vision-language model~\cite{Qwen2.5-VL} to conduct scoring.
+To assess text-image alignment for each layer, we employ the CLIP Score metric~\cite{hessel2021clipscore}, which quantifies the similarity between image features and text prompts.
+To evaluate the harmony of the global layout and the plausibility of the layer interactions, we utilize vision-language model~\cite{Qwen2.5-VL} to conduct scoring comprehensively.
+The definition of layout harmony includes the rationality of the global layout and the scale of each element.
+The definition of interaction plausibility includes physical contacts and geometry consistency among entities, coordination of color and style, and consistency of light and shadows.